Skip to content

 How much should landlord insurance cost?
 Comparing multiple insurance bids will help you get the best price and coverage.

-For many landlords, especially first timers, the cost to insure their building may seem mysterious.
-Why are the costs so different from their homeowner’s policy?
+For many landlords, especially first-timers, the cost of insuring their building may seem mysterious.
+Why are landlord insurance costs so different from their homeowner’s policy?
 Why is the rate so different from the seemingly identical building next door?

 “What should landlord insurance cost?” is similar to asking, “What should a car cost?”
 Shopping for a used Toyota Corolla is very different from looking at a new S-class Mercedes Benz.

 Similarly, a five-story building in the Bronx will cost much less to insure than a Brooklyn brownstone steps away from Prospect Park.
-But even similar buildings on the same block can have very different insurance needs and costs.
+Even similar buildings on the same block can have very different insurance needs and costs.

 Insurance companies consider several factors when pricing insurance.
 Here are the major ones: